sericson0/TigerTango/README.md

 If you run into any issues, or have any thoughts, suggestions, or requests for improvements, I would love to hear from you.
 I would also love to hear if you find this tool useful.

 > [!NOTE]
->  You can reach me at sericson0@gmail.com or can post to the Virtual DJ forum https://virtualdj.com/forums/264357/addons/TigerTango.html
+>  You can reach me at sericson0@gmail.com or can post on github at https://github.com/sericson0/TigerTango